NREL/OpenStudio-ERI/docs/source/workflow_outputs.rst

 The CSV file includes the following sections of output.

 See the `example ERIRatedHome.csv <https://github.com/NREL/OpenStudio-ERI/tree/master/workflow/sample_results_eri/results/ERIRatedHome.csv>`_.

+A ``CO2ReferenceHome.csv`` will also be produced when using ANSI/RESNET/ICC 301-2019 Addendum D or newer.

 Annual Energy Consumption by Fuel Type
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^